Beethoven's "Eroica," with Luks and the Handel and Haydn Society

 Václav Luks Yes.

-Alan McLellan We should watch for their recordings.
+Alan McClellan We should watch for their recordings.
 Václav Luks, thank you so much for this time.

 Václav Luks Thank you for the invitation.
 Yeah.
 Yeah.